Tugzrida/tfnsw-gtfs-quirks/sydneytrains/locations/README.md

 - Coniston – Port Kembla
 - Unanderra – Farmborough Heights

+With the introduction of the `Wollongong` region and moving of `SouthCoast` to the ATRICS location pipeline in November 2024, the following locations stopped reporting:

+- `SouthCoast.COAL-642`
+- `SouthCoast.COAL-640-633`
+- `SouthCoast.COAL-632-629`
+- `SouthCoast.WOLL-1007`
+- `SouthCoast.COAL-627`
+- `SouthCoast.WOLL-112`

 ### Strathfield
 - Strathfield – Homebush
 - Strathfield – Thornleigh